kitesi/scoped-sort/README.md

 # Usage

-This extension is exposed by the command `scoped-sort.sort` and when saving a text document.
+There are two commands to this extension.
+The main functionality is exposed by the command `scoped-sort.sort` and when saving a text document.

 To use the command, first select the text you want to sort, or don't and it'll sort the entire document.
 Next go to your command pallete (usually `ctrl+shift+p`),